baptiste-roullin/typographie-frenchy/README.md

 Sketch plugin to automatically add typographical French conventions and give a nice touch to UIs.
 Things like nonbreakable spaces or better fractions.

+## Install

+Download [the latest release](https://github.com/Saint-loup/french-typography/releases/latest) and open the file.
+You can also use package managers like  [Sketch Runner](https://sketchrunner.com/) or [Sketchpacks](https://www.sketchpacks.com/Saint-loup/french-typography).

 Feedbacks and bug reports are welcome.

-Install with [Sketch Runner](https://sketchrunner.com/), [Sketchpacks](https://www.sketchpacks.com/Saint-loup/french-typography) or by downloading
-[the latest release](https://github.com/Saint-loup/french-typography/releases/latest) and opening the sketchplugin file.

 ##  What it does